MichaelGrafnetter/active-directory-firewall/ADDS/README.md

-And then there are of course air-gapped (isolated) environments, in which the growing number of cloud-dependent Windows Server features will never be used, thus eliminating the need to differentiate between legitimate and potentially malitious Internet traffic.
+And then there are of course air-gapped (isolated) environments, in which the growing number of cloud-dependent Windows Server features will never be used, thus eliminating the need to differentiate between legitimate and potentially malicious Internet traffic.

 ### Static RPC Ports